Kerbalism/Kerbalism/README.md

 The stock ISRU converters can host a set of reality-inspired chemical processes.
 The emerging chains provide a flexible and at the same time challenging system to keep your crew alive.
 The stock ISRU harvesters functionality has been replaced with an equivalent one that is easier to plan against, as it is now vital for long-term manned missions.
-The means to harvest from atmospheres is also present, given the importance of atmospheric resources in this regard.
-A planetary resource distribution that mimick the real solar sytem complete the package.
+The means to harvest from atmospheres and oceans is also present, given the importance of atmospheric resources in this regard.
+A planetary resource distribution that mimics the real solar system completes the package.

 ### RELIABILITY

 Components don't last forever in the real world.
-This is modelled by a simple system that can trigger failures on arbitrary modules.
-Manufacturing quality can be choosen in the editor, per-component, and improve the MTBF but also require extra cost and mass.
+This is modeled by a simple system that can trigger failures on arbitrary modules.
+Manufacturing quality can be chosen in the editor, per-component, and improve the MTBF but also require extra cost and mass.
 The crew can inspect and repair malfunctioned components.
-Redundancy become a key aspect of the design phase.
+Redundancy becomes a key aspect of the design phase.

 ### SIGNAL

-An alternative to the stock CommNet system is provided.
-Theres is a difference between low-gain and high-gain antennas: the former used for short-range inter-vessel communications, the latter always implicitly pointing at DSN.
 Transmission rates are realistic, and scale with distance to the point that it may take a long time to transmit data from the outer solar system.
-Data transmission happen transparently in loaded and unloaded vessels, as usual.
+Data transmission happens transparently in loaded and unloaded vessels, as usual.
 The resulting communication system is simple, yet it also results in more realistic vessel and mission designs.
-Tiny hypnotic science-blue spheres travel the link lines to represent data transmission.

 ### SCIENCE

 Data is collected and stored in the vessel solid state drives, instead of the stock science containers.
 Moving data around the vessel doesn't require extra vehicular activities.
-Some data can be transmitted back directly, while other data need to be analyzed in a lab first.
-Analyzing take a long time, happen transparently to loaded and unloaded vessels alike, and can't be cheated to create science out of thin air.
+Some data can be transmitted back directly, while other data needs to be analyzed in a lab first.
+Analyzing takes a long time, happens transparently to loaded and unloaded vessels alike, and can't be cheated to create science out of thin air.
 An interesting method is used to bridge existing stock and third-party experiments to the new science system, that work for most experiments without requiring ad-hoc support.